Yvand/hugo-AzureCP/content/en/docs/usage/register-application/index.md

 ## Permissions required

-AzureCP requires permissions `Group.Read.All` and `User.Read.All` of type application (not delegated):
+AzureCP requires permissions `GroupMember.Read.All` and `User.Read.All` of type application (not delegated):

 ![Image](aad-azurecp-permissions.png "At the end of the configuration, the permissions should be exactly like this.")